jon-courtney/cnn-autonomous-drone/README.md

-# Capstone Project: Autonomous Drone Navigation Using Convolutional Neural Netowrks
+# Capstone Project: Autonomous Drone Navigation Using Convolutional Neural Networks

 Is it possible to train a drone through supervised learning to navigate by visual information alone?